In this section

-Experts in treating atrioventricular canal
+Experts in atrioventricular canal defect treatment

-Atrioventricular canal is a heart problem that involves several abnormalities of structures inside the heart, including the following:
+Atrioventricular canal defect is a heart problem that involves several abnormalities of structures inside the heart, including the following:

 - Atrial septal defect - an opening in the atrial septum, or dividing wall between the two upper chambers of the heart known as the right and left atria.

 - Ventricular septal defect - an opening in the ventricular septum, or dividing wall between the two lower chambers of the heart known as the right and left ventricles.

 - Improperly formed mitral and/or tricuspid valves - the valves that separate the upper heart chambers (atria) from the lower heart chambers (ventricles) are improperly formed.

 Normally, oxygen-poor (blue) blood returns to the right atrium from the body, travels to the right ventricle, then is pumped into the lungs where it receives oxygen.
 Oxygen-rich (red) blood returns to the left atrium from the lungs, passes into the left ventricle, and then is pumped out to the body through the aorta.